Near optimal sparsity-constrained group testing: improved bounds and algorithms: Adaptive Group Testing with -Divisible Individuals

 \begin{theorem} For $\Delta=o(\log n)$ and $k = n^{\theta}$ with $\theta \in (0,1)$, the adaptive algorithm in Algorithm \ref{alg:adaptive_algo} tests each individual at most $\Delta$ times and uses at most $\mada(\Delta)(1+o(1))$ tests to recover the infected set exactly with zero error probability. \end{theorem}

-\begin{proof} Similar to Hwang's generalized binary splitting algorithm \cite{Hwang_1972}, the idea behind the parameter $\widetilde{n}$ in Algorithm \ref{alg:adaptive_algo} is that when $k$ becomes large, having large groups during the initial splitting stage is wasteful, as it results in each test having a high probability of being positive (not very informative).
-Hence, we want to find the appropriate group sizes that result in more informative tests to minimize the number of tests.
+\begin{IEEEproof} Similar to Hwang's generalised binary splitting algorithm \cite{Hwang_1972}, the idea behind the parameter $\widetilde{n}$ in Algorithm \ref{alg:adaptive_algo} is that when $k$ becomes large, having large groups during the initial splitting stage is wasteful, as it results in each test having a high probability of being positive (not very informative).
+Hence, we want to find the appropriate group sizes that result in more informative tests to minimise the number of tests.

 Each stage (outermost for-loop in Algorithm \ref{alg:adaptive_algo}) here refers to the process where all groups of the same sizes are split into smaller groups (e.g., see Figure \ref{fig:adaptive_algo}).
 We let $\widetilde{n}$ be the group size at the initial splitting stage of the algorithm.
 The algorithm first tests $n/\widetilde{n}$ groups of size $\widetilde{n}$ each,\footnote{Note that $n/\widetilde{n}$ is an integer for our chosen $\widetilde{n}$ below, which gives $\frac{n}{\widetilde{n}}=k\big(\frac{n}{k}\big)^{1/\Delta}$, and $\big(\frac{n}{k}\big)^{1/\Delta}$ was already assumed to be an integer.} then steadily decrease the sizes of each group down the stages: $\widetilde{n}\rightarrow \widetilde{n}^{1-1/(\Delta-1)}\rightarrow \widetilde{n}^{1-2/(\Delta-1)}\rightarrow\dots\rightarrow 1$ (see Figure \ref{fig:adaptive_algo}).
 Hence, we have $n/\widetilde{n}$ groups in the initial splitting and $\widetilde{n}^{\frac{1}{\Delta-1}}$ groups in all subsequent splits.